Stadtteilzentrum-Nordstadt/event-display/README.md

 ]
 # events that contain this keyword in their title will be ignored and not shown in the event list
 ignoreKeywords = ["!intern!", "!privat!"]
-# time in seconds after which an event is considered to be in the past and will be removed from the event list
+# time in minutes after which an event is considered to be in the past and will be removed from the event list (0 means events will not be removed)
 timeout = 0
 # the auth information for the nextcloud instance (app password), the user must have read access to the calendars specified above
 # type: The type of authentication, currently only "basic" is supported (optional)